 The DeFeos were all found in the same position.
 Ronald DeFeo, Sr. and his wife, Louise, were both shot twice with a .35 caliber Marlin 336C rifle.
 The four children, Dawn, Allison, Marc and John Matthew, were each shot once.
 All six victims were discovered in their beds, lying on their stomachs.
 It is estimated the entire scenario of events took a mere 15 minutes from beginning to end.
 The identical positioning of the bodies is creepy enough in and of itself, suggesting the victims were possibly arranged that way, but it gets even creepier.
 The police determined the rifle hadn’t been fitted with a silencer, so the gunshots should have awakened everyone in the house.
 However, there was no sign of a struggle, nor was there any evidence that sedatives had been used to knock out the victims to keep them quiet and this is incredibly weird.
 Additionally, neighbors didn’t report hearing anything that resembled gunshots, only the barking dog.

 There could have been a second shooter.
 But, more than likely, there wasn’t.
 At the time, investigators considered that more than one person may have participated in the killings because this made more sense than six people sleeping through the gunshot blasts.
-A second shooter has never been identified, though in 2012, a filmmaker found evidence supporting the theory.
+A second shooter has never been identified, although in 2012, a filmmaker found evidence supporting the theory.
 In the meantime, there are those who still consider the possibility that a second killer was involved.

 Butch DeFeo has repeatedly changed his story.
 DeFeo himself reported the murders and initially told police that when he arrived home on the evening of Thursday, November 13, he discovered someone had broken into the house and killed every member of his immediate family.
 When questioned, he told detectives the murders might have been carried out by Louis Falini, a Mafia hit man.
 Investigation revealed the murders had occurred in the morning, after which DeFeo said Falini and an accomplice had shown up at the house the morning of Nov.
 13, put a gun to his head, and forced him to watch them kill his family.
 This story, too, was full of holes and eventually, Butch confessed, saying, “Once I started, I just couldn’t stop.
 It went so fast.”

 DeFeo later claimed “voices” told him to kill his family and a psychiatrist testifying for the defense at trial said Butch had a dissociative disorder, an indication he would have experienced the murders as if he were outside his body or “watching” it happen.
-However, the prosecution’s psychiatrist successfully argued that DeFeo actually had antisocial personality disorder, an indication he would have been perfectly aware of what he was doing, but had no regard for right and wrong.
+Nevertheless, the prosecution’s psychiatrist successfully argued that DeFeo actually had antisocial personality disorder, an indication he would have been perfectly aware of what he was doing, but had no regard for right and wrong.
 DeFeo was found guilty of six counts of second-degree murder and sentenced to six consecutive life sentences.

 His story has continued to change since his conviction.
 In a 1986 interview, he claimed his sister Dawn killed their father, after which their mother killed Dawn and the other children before turning the gun on herself.
 When his lawyers filed a 440 motion in 1990, he claimed Dawn shot the majority of their family members before he killed Dawn.
-He also maintains that his lawyer, William Weber, pressured him into the insanity defense.
+He also maintains his lawyer, William Weber, pressured him into the insanity defense.
 Regardless, his requests for parole have all been denied.

 The DeFeos’ furniture was sold with the house.
 According to the first chapter of Anson’s book, the furniture that had been in the house when Butch DeFeo killed his family was also purchased by the Lutzes for an additional $400.
 Others who knew George and Kathy claim the Lutzes purchased only some of the furniture, including that in the dining room, Dawn and Butch’s bedroom sets, a chair and other odds and ends.